musoniusr/DhammaratoDhamma/_posts/2024-05-09-you-don-t-need-love-tomas-d-1-05-09-24.md

 **Tomas:** Yes, very much so.

 **Dhammarato:** All right, so they should have told, you got to practice this.
 You got to start looking at the thoughts you have and start to make changes to them.
 You can do that walking around.
 You can do that sitting on the toilet.
 You can do that while you're putting your socks on.
 You can do it anytime.
 This is why it's not meditation.
 Because meditation is when you put your butt down on a special pillow in a special place with a special altar, special candles, and a special photo or a special Buddha statue, or a special monk in a special meditation hall.
-All of that kind of special has.
+All of that kind of special has got to go.

-**Tomas:** Got to go and you want to feel special.
+**Tomas:**  and you want to feel special.

 **Dhammarato:** Yeah.
 Including the feeling of wanting to be special and say, I'm already good enough.
 I don't have to be special.
 Now here's something that's a catch 22 in that regard.
 Since everybody that you've ever met wants to be special and you don't care about being special anymore, that ordinary is good enough for you.
 Guess what?
 They're still ordinary because all of them want to be special.
 So that's ordinary.
 But you don't want to be ordinary anymore.

 **Tomas:** Yeah.

-**Dhammarato:** So that's quite a 22, isn't it?
+**Dhammarato:** So that's quite a catch-22, isn't it?
 By not wanting to be special anymore, you do become special.

 **Tomas:** You know, it's.
 It's very funny.
 I've noticed this so many times.
 I for.
 I don't know anything about some topic, let's say.
 And then I just try doing the thing.
 Then I started.